mathjax/MathJax-docs/server/direct.rst

 Instead, we can let MathJax load the data as needed.
 Because loading the data is asynchronous, this requires that we handle the asynchronous nature of those file loads during the conversion process.
-This is done via the :js:func:`mathjax.handleRetriesFor()` function, which returns a promise that is resolved when the function that is passed to it as an argument completes.
+This is done via the :js:func:`MathDocument.convertPromise()` function, which returns a promise that is resolved when the conversion process completes, after handlign any asynchronous font file loading.
 The example below shows how to accomplish that.

 .. code-block:: javascript
    :linenos:
-   :emphasize-lines: 37, 50, 64
+   :emphasize-lines: 37, 50, 55, 63
    :caption: tex2chtml-promise.mjs

    //